lephuocdai/WD-Style-Guide/README.md

 Both methods share the useful property of a private scope.
 `this` still refers to the `window` object, but variables are no longer automatically appended to it.

-In the first example I also added a semicolon infront of the declaration.
+In the first example we also added a semicolon infront of the declaration.
 This ensures that our anonymous function won't trigger a function call and end up being an argument in case another script is loaded before yours.

-I also passed the window object and defined an undefined argument named undefined.
+We also passed the window object and defined an undefined argument named undefined.
 This way, we can be sure that these two variables have and will not be altered in any way.